 "Dab," "wax," and "shatter" are some of the common colloquial names for cannabis concentrates, the marijuana plant extracts that frequently contain very high levels of tetrahydrocannabinol (THC).
 THC is the primary psychoactive constituent in cannabis.
 Cannabis concentrates may also be named based on the method of extraction.
-For example, butane hash oil (BHOs) uses butane.
+For example, butane hash oil (BHO) uses butane.
 Concentrates have much higher levels of THC than actual marijuana.

-THC concentrates have become more popular in recent years partly because of the increased growth in use of vaporizers and e-cigarettes, but also because many were legally sold as "potpourri" or "incense."
+THC concentrates have become more popular in recent years partly because of the increased growth in the use of vaporizers and e-cigarettes, but also because many were legally sold as "potpourri" or "incense."

 The products may have been labeled as being “Not for Human Consumption,” but law enforcement agencies in Utah have increased their efforts to crack down on the possession and manufacturing of THC concentrates.